TeamZombies/furne_backend_api/README.md

 ## How to use

-1. Transcribe your audio file using the following curl command.
-The 'transcribe' endpoint wants a JSON formatted request:
+1. Here's how you would upload your image file to the API using CURL.

   ```curl
   curl -X POST "https://chriscarrollsmith--image-decompisition-api-v2-fastapi-app.modal.run/api/decompose" \